Hobbes74/XCOM-Terrain-Pack/README.md

 Other Features:
 - Reworked Geoscape, including several new textures and cities.
 - Country Zones have been redesigned to reflect better the countries' geography.
-- Terrain of terror sites will match geographical locations (large city terrains only appear at some cities, etc,).
+- Terrain of terror sites will match geographical locations (large city terrains only appear at some cities, etc.).
 - North Atlantic, South Atlantic, Pacific and Indian Oceans can now have Alien Terror, Alien Base & Alien Research missions assigned.
 - Several new countries added.

 MODDING THE PACK
 ----------------
 There are tons of possibilities to use the pack and its contents on your mod.
 However, you must follow the requirements of the GNU GPL license:
+* The author must have a valid copyright claim over the original software.
+* You must include the original, or instructions on how to obtain copies.
-* The original copyright notice (this README file) must be kept in a visible location within the mod, such as the main folder, and clearly identified as such.
+* The copyright notice (this README file) must be kept in a visible location within the mod, such as the main folder, and clearly identified as such.
 * The corresponding GNU GPL license (the included LICENSE file) should be kept next to it as well.
-* Any changes made to the pack's original files, including removal and renaming, must be properly documented and available.
+* Any changes made to the pack's original files, including removal and renaming, must be properly documented and available with the software.
-* And finally, If you use the pack any of its contents on your mod, then your mod must also have the GPL license.
+* And finally, If you use the pack or any of its contents on your mod, then your mod must also have the GPL license.

 Here are the most common modding uses and how fulfill these requirements:
 1) You make a mod about weapons, aliens, craft, UFOs, etc. to work together with the pack but that can work separately from the pack.
-* You can provide a download link to the pack, which avoids any of the GNU GPL requirements for your mod.
+* While distributing your mod you also provide a download link to the pack, which avoids any of the GNU GPL requirements for your mod.
-* You can distribute the pack and your mod as a bundle, while keeping the pack's README and LICENSE files inside of it, but your mod will be required to be GPL as well.
+* You combine the pack and your mod into a software bundle, but your mod will be required to have the same GPL license and you cannot change any of the pack's contents.
 2) You create a mod that requires the Terrain Pack to be modified.
-* You create and distribute a patch for the Terrain Pack to work with your mod.
-The patch must document the changes and have the GPL license.
+* You create and distribute a patch for the Terrain Pack to work with your mod, along with a link to obtain an original copy of the Terrain Pack.
+The patch must document the changes being made to the pack and have the GPL license.
 Your mod will not require the GPL license, as long as the patch and your mod are separate download bundles.
+Otherwise, you need the GPL license for the entire bundle.
 3) You create a modpack that requires the Terrain Pack to be integrated (modified) to work with several other mods.
-* You include the pack in your mod as a separate folder, while keeping its README and LICENSE files inside, but you'll need to document any changes you make to its files and your mod pack will need to have the GPL license.
+* You include the pack in your mod as a separate folder, while keeping its README and LICENSE files inside, but you'll need to document separately any changes you make to its files and your modpack will need to have the GPL license.
 4) You only use all or some of the pack's resources in a larger megamod or total conversion.
-* You'll ALWAYS need to keep the unchanged Terrain Pack's README file visible inside your mod's main folder, keep a record of every change you've made to its files (including removal and renaming) and give your mod the GNU GPL license.
-If required for clarification, you may rename the README to README_TERRAINPACK or anything similar.
+* You'll always need to keep the unchanged Terrain Pack's README file visible inside your mod's main folder, keep a record of every change you've made to its files (including removal and renaming), and give your mod the GNU GPL license.
+If required for clarification, you may rename the README to README_TERRAINPACK or anything similar that clearly identifies its original.

+And if you have any doubts or specific questions on how to mod the pack or the license requirements, just ask.

 AUTHORS
 -------